Calculation of angular parameters

 deg_to_rad = pi / 180 # перевод градусов в радианы

-Calculate the angle to the location of the means from the transmitter location.
+Calculation of the angle to the vehicle location from the location of the transmitter.

 betaM_deg = atan(DH/RZ)/deg_to_rad # Преобразуем результат в градусы